11 minutes read

 CBDCs aim to digitize the fiat currency of a country and foster more streamlined transactions for citizens.
 They also bring digital assets directly into monetary policy and can build on the trust of governing bodies rather than private companies, including more visibility into central banks’ decisions.

-According to research from the Atlantic Council, over 100 countries are either researching, developing, or presently launching CBDCs.
 Yet while CBDCs may work to enhance domestic payments, there are still looming challenges surrounding interoperability and their use for international transactions.

 More stablecoins, better business transactions?

-As the stablecoin market sees rapid growth and diversifies with healthy competition, the more acceptable they will become across many countries in the global marketplace, including those with weak currencies where stablecoins could serve as a dollar substitute.
+As the stablecoin market sees rapid growth and diversifies with healthy competition, the more acceptable they will become across many countries in the global marketplace, including those with weak currencies, where stablecoins could serve as a dollar substitute.
 This trend is poised to transform cross-border payments in many key areas, potentially lowering barriers to dollarization, making the storage of foreign currency easier, and facilitating transactions in foreign currency.
 This could pose risks to the stability of weak currencies and their policy frameworks, highlighting the significant economic implications of stablecoin adoption.

 Speed